-Do you ever find yourself feeling calmer, more relaxed, or more focussed after spending time in nature?
+Do you ever find yourself feeling calmer, more relaxed, or more focused after spending time in nature?
 That’s because time outside has studied and proven benefits for your mental health.

 Mental illness affects one in five Canadians in any given year.
-This World Mental Health Day, let’s talk about what some Vitamin N (nature) can do for your mental health.
+Let’s talk about what some Vitamin N (nature) can do for your mental health…

 Relieving anxiety, stress, and depression

 A simple stay in the outdoors can do wonders for relieving anxiety, stress, and depression.
 Countless studies have proven that nature has a positive effect on your mental health.
 What you see, hear, and experience in nature can improve your mood in a moment.

 There is a strong connection between time spent in nature and reduced negative emotions.
 This includes symptoms of anxiety, depression, and psychosomatic illnesses like irritability, insomnia, tension headaches, and indigestion.1

 Feeling stressed?
 Research shows a link between exposure to nature and stress reduction.2 Stress is relieved within minutes of exposure to nature as measured by muscle tension, blood pressure, and brain activity.
 Time in green spaces significantly reduces your cortisol, which is a stress hormone.
 Nature also boosts endorphin levels and dopamine production, which promotes happiness.3

 Nature has myriad other brain benefits as well.
 Contact with nature has restorative properties, increasing energy and improving feelings of vitality and focus.
 Being nearby to nature has been shown to reduce symptoms of ADHD.4

 Trouble sleeping?
 A two-hour walk in the woods is enough to improve sleep quality and help relieve sleep problems.7 Sleeping away from artificial light and waking up with natural sunlight can reset your circadian rhythm, which will help you feel refreshed after a better night’s sleep.